zenlan/ords-extra/README.md

 # ORDS Extra

 Additional data for the 2024-07 ORDS dataset from the Open Repair Alliance.
+NOTE: not compatible with the 2025-07 dataset, a new version is in production.

 New columns with values resulting from a combination of translation tools, regex matching scripts and a little machine learning.